KingricharVD/Astra-Coin/documentation/FORKING.md

 ## Definition

-This document describes how to start new network based on Divi code.
+This document describes how to start new network based on Astra code.

 We will breakdown whole process to list of steps.